The Guide to Investing in USA – Beginner Real Estate Investor

 We fight the results of my doing this in the early years with all the things that a newbie could do wrong—I did it all.

-I thought since I had all the knowledge, I was bulletproof invisible—that was the same year that I accumulated huge debt living off my credit card and from flying in 16 times a year to the U.S.A.
+I thought since I had all the knowledge, I was bulletproof invisible—that was the same year that I accumulated colossal debt living off my credit card and from flying in 16 times a year to the U.S.A.

 I lived in hotels, ate out every meal, rented cars to get around.

 When I founded Noble Sky, I wanted to save other investors from Asia the “hell” of going in as a rookie.

 Being a beginner real estate investor is not much fun.

 All the steps I shared above, I’ve done it all—from living off my credit card to borrowing from the bank, family, relatives, and friends.